-All students entering any department of Engineering will be tested in high school algebra by class work and by an examination given shortly after the beginning of the first quarter.
-It is essential that students in the engineering courses shall possess a good working knowledge of algebra at the beginning of their course, and it is the purpose of the test to secure this by requiring a review of the subject shortly before entering the University.
-Students failing in the test are not permitted to continue with regular freshman engineering mathematics but are required to take a review of preparatory algebra (Math.
-1, University College) during the first quarter.
+All students entering any department of engineering will be tested in high school algebra by class work and by an examination given shortly after the beginning of the first quarter.
+It is essential that students in the engineering courses possess a good working knowledge of algebra at the beginning of their course.
+The purpose of the test is to secure this by requiring a review of the subject shortly before entering the University.
+Students failing in the test are not permitted to continue with regular freshman engineering mathematics but are required to take a review of preparatory algebra (Mathematics 1, University College) during the first quarter.